Our tool converts image (bitmap) data into 3D Geometry which is then saved out to the common .STL file format.

 Yes.
 Our conversion tool is 100% free to use.

-The tool can convert the most common image file format such as .PNG and .JPG.
+The tool can convert the most common image file formats such as .PNG and .JPG.
 The output is provided in .STL format which can be used in most 3D graphics applications.

 The STL file format describes an unstructured triangulated surface of the triangles using a 3D Cartesian coordinate system.
 STL files do not contain any scale information, and the units are arbitrary.